We work to reduce the risk of hip and other osteoporotic fractures by:

 - Develop and promote clinical and residential assessment tools and protocols for Long Term care and other primary care settings.

-Professional Education and Outreach
+Professional Education & Outreach

 Professional education and outreach are critical to the success of the Strategy.
 Our goal with education and outreach is to increase evidence-informed practice by healthcare professionals.
 To achieve this goal we are:

 - Developing educational tools, programs and resources for health professionals that help them apply and maintain best practices in the prevention, appropriate diagnostic and fracture risk assessment tools, treatment, and management of osteoporotic fractures.

 - Dissemination of Bone Mineral Density tools for primary care, fracture prevention guidelines for Long-term care and osteoporosis management as well as EMR based assessment and tracking tools to facilitate osteoporosis management in various settings.

-Patient Education and Self-Management
+Patient Education & Self-Management

 - Providing and improving access to educational materials and self-management tools and resources for patients and caregivers.

--Enhance community referral partnerships for community-based support services for osteoporosis.
+- Enhancing community referral partnerships for community-based support services for osteoporosis.

-Evaluation and Partnerships
+Evaluation & Partnerships

 The success of the strategy is dependent on partnerships, accountability and strengthen the internal and external relations to ensure transparent, and sustainable growth.
 In order to demonstrate our commitment to improving quality of care for patients with osteoporotic fractures regular reporting and evaluation strategies are put in place with our internal and external stakeholders.